 In the moments directly following a car accident, there are a few things that you must do to make sure that you get the compensation that you need.
 While most people are aware of the importance of gathering insurance and contact information from the other driver, fewer people understand that getting a copy of the police report is equally as important.

 When you’re planning a personal injury lawsuit, a police report can be an invaluable source of information, and neglecting to get a copy of the report can interfere with the success of your case.
-Learn more about why you need a copy of your police report after a car accident and how your attorney can use the report to build your case.
+Learn more about why you need a copy of your police report after a car accident and how a car accident attorney can use the report to build your case.

 Collecting Your Report